 The report is largely based on a model released in 2020.
 It shows that if the world decides to take ambitious and urgent action on plastic pollution, we can reduce waste destined for our oceans by 82% by 2040 using known technologies and approaches.

-This of course requires simultaneous intervention by nations around the world.
+This, of course, requires simultaneous intervention by nations around the world.
 A road map that everyone can follow.
-"It's time to stop isolated changes where one country after another does random things that are good at first glance but don't really make any difference," he says.
+"It's time to stop the isolated changes where one country after another does random things that are good at first glance but don't really make any difference," he says.
 Steve Fletcher of the University of Portsmouth.

 The intentions are good, but changing one isolated part of the system doesn't magically change everything else.Steve Fletcher